Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 Also the `get_field` method gives you detailed information.

 ## 15.6 Serialization
 The methods discussed in the previous sections provide type info which can be used to _serialize_ structs into strings, and vice-versa _deserialize_ strings into structs.
-They enable us to write serialization procedures, commonly used e.g. in network replication of entities and save game data.
+They enable us to write serialization procedures, commonly used e.g. in network replication of entities and save game data, see § 26.9.2